Written by: Rachael Moller

 Well, we all hear it.
 Everyone talking about COVID normal – the new norm.

-About how our businesses have risen to the challenge and adapted to remote working.
-It has also catapulted some organisations who had not managed workplace flexibility in the past into a completely new and more progressive way of thinking.
+Businesses have risen to the challenge and adapted to remote working.
+Organisations that hadn’t yet embraced workplace flexibility have been propelled into a completely new and progressive way of thinking.

-But let’s be real here, remote work has many positives but there are also some downsides and to maximise success when working from home, you need to bolster your ways of working to ensure you achieve results and balance your needs and the needs of your team.
+But let’s be real here, while remote working has many positives it also creates some downsides.
+To maximise success when working from home, you need to bolster the way you work to ensure you achieve results whilst balancing your needs and the needs of your team.

 Here are our 3 top tips to blitzing remote work: